Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Empirical Results

 \textbf{March 2023: U.S. Banking Turmoil and USDC Depeg.} The second major shock occurred from March 10--13, 2023, when Silicon Valley Bank (SVB) collapsed amid broader U.S. banking turmoil~\cite{wilmarth2023we,diop2024collapse}. \emph{Circle} subsequently disclosed about \$3.3B of USDC reserves held at SVB, triggering a temporary depeg: USDC fell to roughly \$0.88--0.90 on March 11 before rebounding to \$1 by March 13 after regulators guaranteed deposits.
 During this period, USDT traded at a small premium of about \$1.01 as investors rotated liquidity.
 Both stablecoins experienced sharp volume increases, but net flows favored USDT, expanding its market share while USDC contracted.

-The LLM detected a pronounced divergence between off-chain reserve exposure and on-chain circulation behavior.
-It linked the timing of SVB-related disclosures with observed contraction in USDC mint/burn activity and rising USDT transaction velocity.
-By combining attestation metadata, reserve composition, and transaction-level flows, the LLM identified that the root cause of the instability lay in off-chain counterparty concentration rather than on-chain redemption mechanics.
-This reasoning was validated by post-event data, as market equilibrium returned once regulatory assurances restored confidence.
+The LLM detected a pronounced divergence between issuer-reported reserve exposure and observable circulation behavior.
+It linked the timing of SVB-related disclosures with the observed contraction in USDC mint and burn activity and the rise in USDT transaction velocity.
+By combining attestation metadata, reserve composition, and transaction-level flow evidence, the LLM suggested that the instability was primarily associated with counterparty concentration rather than redemption mechanics within the token system itself.
+This interpretation was supported by post-event data, as market equilibrium returned once regulatory assurances restored confidence.